zhbai/AutoCT/README.md

 ## Getting started

-See `notebooks/illustration.ipynb` for demonstrating the approach on CT image preprocessing, registration, segmentation and statistical measurements for each region of the brain.
+See `notebooks/illustration.ipynb` for demonstrating the approach on CT image preprocessing, registration, segmentation and statistical measurements for each region in a sample of brain CT scans.

 ### Convert a series of .dcm files to .nii.gz files.